Preppis is a preprocessor based on the same ideas as the well-known

 With conditional compilation you can specify that some parts of a file is to be included or excluded according to some condition.
 In this way you can have different code for different versions of SQL Server, or different code at different customer sites.

 A block of conditional compilation starts with one of the directives $IF or $IFDEF, followed by zero or more $ELSEIF or $ELSEDEF, then zero or one $ELSE and closes with a mandatory $ENDIF.
 After each $IF, $IFDEF, $ELSEIF, $ELSEDEF and $ELSE comes a sub-block of zero or more lines of other code – SQL code or other Preppis directives, including a new $IF or $IFDEF starting a nested block of conditional compilation.
-The first sub-block that follows an $IF, $IFDEF, $ELSEIF or $ELSEDEF that evaluates to true is included in the code that is passed to SQL Server, and the rest of the blocks up to the closing $ENDIF is discarded.
-If no $IF, $IFDEF, $ELSEIF or $ELSEDEF has a true expression, the sub-block following any $ELSE will be passed to SQL Server.
+The first sub-block that follows an $IF, $IFDEF, $ELSEIF or $ELSEDEF that evaluates to true is included in the code that is passed to SQL Server, and the rest of the blocks up to the closing $ENDIF are discarded.
+If no $IF, $IFDEF, $ELSEIF or $ELSEDEF has an expression that evaluates to true, the sub-block following any $ELSE will be passed to SQL Server.

 The expression that follows $IF and $ELSEIF is macro-expanded like regular code, and undefined macros will yield an error message.
 For $IFDEF and $ELSEDEF the macro-expansion is done in an unique way: undefined macros are expanded to 0 and defined macros to 1 regardless of their actual value.